pdmosses/metaborg.github.io/docs/references/stratego/strategies/traversal.md

 ## Defining Traversals with Congruences

-Now we return to our dnf/cnf example, to see how congruence operators can help in their implementation.
-Since congruence operators basically define a one-step traversal for a specific constructor, they capture the traversal rules defined above.
+Since congruence operators define a one-step traversal for a specific constructor, they capture the pattern of [traversal rules](../../../background/stratego/traversal-with-rules.md).
 That is, a traversal rule such as

 ```stratego